-IAS 19 Employee Benefits (2011) (Refer 1.19.1 and note 2.11)

-\ The adoption of these standards does not have any impact on the consolidated financial statements of the group.
+- g.
+IAS 19 Employee Benefits (2011) (Revised IAS 19) Refer 1.19.1 - h.
+Amendments to IAS 32-Financial Instruments: Income taxes arising from distribution to equity holders - i.
+Amendments to IAS 34- Interim Financial Reporting: Segment information for total assets and liabilities - The adoption of these standards does not have any impact on the audited consolidated interim financial statements of the group.